Reciprocity refers to a norm in social psychology that a person feels obligated to respond positively to another positive action taken towards them.

 When I was working as a door knocker salesman doing fundraising for different charities in Sydney about 11 years ago.
 We used to persuade donors to sign a form to donate to charities on a monthly basis, but when we tried asking for donations from donors who will receive Coles petrol vouchers, the sales became so easy.

 Why is that?
 The reason is obvious.
 Signing a contract for monthly donation only makes people feeling good about helping people.
-Also, some tax benefits are all intangible.
+Also, the tax benefits are all intangible.

-But after people receive the voucher which is a tangible item, they feel more obligated to donate money to that charity.
+But for the who people receive the voucher which is a tangible item, they feel more obligated to donate money to that charity.

-Also, it is a tangible item that can exchange products in Coles petrol station.
+Also, they can use the voucher to exchange products in Coles petrol station.
 They were sort of buying some gift voucher(s), but also helping lots of people that the charity is helping.

 This is where and when reciprocity came into play.